-Whilst out of line with our strategic ambition, there are several options within the business' control we could exercise, if the above risks materialised.
-Options include the Group's ability to:

-- Control the level and timing of its capital expenditure programme, saving a minimum of 10% of the total capital outlay. - Apply cost control measures across both variable and overhead budgets of at least £25m, as well as flexibility to the level of pass-through of energy and cost inflation to the end customer.
+Whilst out of line with our strategic ambition, there are several options within the business' control we could exercise, if the above risks materialised and Co-op management wanted to implement mitigating actions.
+Options include the Group's ability to control the level and timing of its capital expenditure programme, saving a minimum of £25m per annum and applying cost control measures across both variable and overhead budgets.
+In addition, we have flexibility in the level of pass-through of energy and cost inflation to the end customer.